Juniper Hall, Paddington: Juniper Hall garden

 During the later 1980s the row of shops facing Oxford Street were demolished and Juniper Hall and its front garden were restored and reinstated (respectively).

 The National Trust of Australia (NSW) determined that its Garden Committee under the leadership of Annie Ross, were ideally placed to reinstate the garden.
 Its members worked tirelessly to raise over $100,000 to finance the cost of this project.
 The perimeter fence was rebuilt, using iron pickets instead of the earlier corrugated iron capped fence - this was a political decision to enable greater views into the property and encourage potential purchase of the front garden by Woollahra Municipal Council for use as public open space (this latter hope did not eventuate).
 A great quantity of old building rubble was dug out (dozens of cubic meters) and removed from the site.
 Dozens of cubic meters of non-saline soil were imported from Canberra (to avoid damage to the house's foundations).
 The Garden Committee completed the garden reinstatement work within a two-week period before 26/1/1988, working eight to ten members to a shift, in fierce January heat.

-The garden reinstatement work aiming to present the garden to its approximate appearance c.1900 took place under the direction of Clive Lucas Stapleton & Partners, with research on the original layout and plant material and advice provided by James Broadbent and Michael Lehany, over the summer of 1987-8 in time for the January 1988 Australian Bicentenary celebrations.
+The garden reinstatement work aiming to present the garden to its approximate appearance c.1900 took place under the direction of Clive Lucas Stapleton & Partners, with research on the original layout and plant material and advice provided by James Broadbent and Michael Lehany, over the summer of 1987–8 in time for the January 1988 Australian Bicentenary celebrations.

-Photographs taken from the period of "Ormond House" gave the most reliable evidence of the form and extent of the garden, along with important clues remaining in the surviving frament of original ground along the front of the facade verandah (vestiges of old bitumen and brick-edged rails to the residence's front door).
+Photographs taken from the period of "Ormond House" gave the most reliable evidence of the form and extent of the garden, along with important clues remaining in the surviving fragment of original ground along the front of the facade verandah (vestiges of old bitumen and brick-edged rails to the residence's front door).
 The photographs showed that the western section of the garden was relatively plain and functional, presumably as having been used as the children's and public entrance.
 The eastern section, used by the Superintendent, was maintained and planted to a higher standard.
 These differences in treatment have been followed in the layout and planting schemes recreated in 1987.